1960 Winter Olympics: Closing ceremonies

+The Games were brought to a close on afternoon of February 28 in Blyth Memorial Arena in front of 20,000 people.
+Flags of the participating nations were followed by the athletes who marched as a group with no national distinctions, a tradition carried over from the 1956 Summer Olympics.
+The flag bearers made a semi-circle around the rostrum and the national anthems of Greece (even though the nation did not send a delegation to Squaw Valley), the United States, and Austria were played as their respective flags were raised.
+The Olympic Charter determinates that the Greek flag honors Greece as the originators of the Olympic Games, and it was displayed during the ceremony even despite Greece's absence, which was the only time in Olympic history that the country failed to send a team.
+The United States flag represented the host nation and the Austrian flag was raised because Innsbruck, Austria was to be the host of the next games.
+IOC president Avery Brundage declared the Games closed, at which point the Olympic flame was extinguished.
+The Games concluded with the release of several thousand balloons.

+Sport competitions

 Ice hockey

 The ice hockey tournament took place at Blyth Arena and the Squaw Valley Olympic Skating Rink.
 Controversy over the amateur status of communist players overshadowed the event.
 Canadian Olympic officials objected to the use of "professional amateurs" by Eastern Bloc countries, and especially the Soviet Union.
 They alleged that the Soviets were giving their elite hockey players phantom jobs in the military that allowed them to play hockey full-time, which gave Soviet teams an advantage that they used to dominate Olympic hockey tournaments for more than 30 years.
 This issue started coming to light during the 1960 Games and would culminate in a Canadian boycott of the Olympic hockey tournament at the 1972 and 1976 Winter Olympics.
 The team from the United States won an improbable gold medal, defeating the favored Canadian and Soviet teams, who took silver and bronze respectively.
 This was the first Olympic gold medal in ice hockey for the United States and it would mark the last time a Soviet team did not win the Olympic tournament until the United States victory at the 1980 Winter Olympics.